 - Is full of vague assertions

 - Says things that are inadequately supported with hard data, examples, or evidence of

-- Sounds like a busywork exercise (does not explain things for a more general audience than the professor, nor does it take itself seriously as a piece of writing someone would actually want to
+- Sounds like a busy-work exercise since it does not explain things for a more general audience than the professor, nor does it take itself seriously as a piece of writing someone would actually

 - Is poorly organized